mzabani/Fos/README.md

 Installation
 ---------
-You can install Fos via NuGet.
+You can install Fos via NuGet or build it manually for the latest bug fixes and features.

 Build instructions:
 Clone this repository and open this solution in Monodevelop (this is the development IDE I use, in fact) or Visual Studio, then Build.
 You will find the binary Fos.dll in your *bin* folder.
 Yes, it is that simple.